-VIII.
+VII.
 Technology Applications

-- A. Instruction and assessments must be TEKS based. - B. Campuses and/or grade levels, which have technology teachers, will report grades every marking period. - C. Campuses and/or grade levels who do not have technology teachers will report grades on alternating reporting periods.
+- A. Instruction and assessments must be TEKS based. - B. The teacher's gradebook must contain a minimum of 3 daily grades per six weeks/ marking period; grading scale will convert from a numerical average to an alpha grade. - C. Campuses and/or grade levels, which have technology teachers, will report grades every marking period. - D. Campuses and/or grade levels who do not have technology teachers will report grades on alternating reporting periods.
 (See sample below)